Nationals vs. Phillies Player Props Betting Odds

 Thomas Stats

-- Thomas has 11 doubles, a triple, eight home runs, 16 walks and 26 RBI (61 total hits).
-He's also stolen four bases.
+- Lane Thomas has collected 62 hits with 11 doubles, a triple, eight home runs and 17 walks.
+He has driven in 27 runs with four stolen bases.

 Thomas Recent Games